devicehive/devicehive-arduino/DeviceHive/examples/PinCtrl/README.md

 [Arduino] board should be connected to the Internet via [Raspberry Pi] which acts as a gateway.
 See other examples for connection details.

+`PinCtrl` example supports simple commands and notifications.

 Commands
 --------

-[Arduino] board flashed with this example supports the following commands:
+The following commands are supported:
-  - `getPinMode` - gets one or several pin modes
+  - `getPinMode` - gets a pin mode
   - `setPinMode` - sets a pin mode
-  - `pinRead` - forces device to send pin value
+  - `pinRead` - gets an input pin value
-  - `pinWrite` - writes pin value
+  - `pinWrite` - sets an output pin value

 ### Get pin mode

+This command forces to send `pinMode` notifications for requested pins.
+Requisted pins are specified as array of integers in command parameters.
-This command expected an array of pin numbers as parameters.
-For each requested pin the `pinMode` notification will be send back.
-If the pin numbers array is empty then *all* pins will be reported back.
+If the pin array is empty then *all* pins will be reported back.

-A client application (usually HTML5) should get current pin modes at startup.
+A client application (usually HTML5) should get all pin modes at startup:

 ~~~{.js}
 {